We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are two types of people in this world: those who love running and those who would literally rather do any other form of exercise.
-Add a downpour to the mix, and I think we can pretty much all agree that the proper response to running is lol no thanks.
+Add a downpour to the mix, and a lol no, thanks is often in order.
 Waterlogged clothes, soggy shoes, and chafing (oh, the chafing) don’t make for the most enjoyable 5k.

 Accurate.
 Ready to get hardcore with your runs?
 Here’s how you can turn a run in the rain into something you’ll actually enjoy.

 1. Embrace the fact that you’re going to get wet — and avoid overdressing

 Wrap your head around it: You’re not commuting to your office with an umbrella and rain boots.
 So, yeah, you’re going to get wet if you go for a run outside when it’s raining.
 “I run in the rain quite often,” says Shaun Bohnsack, director of product for the Nature’s Gym category at Merrell.

 “Living in Michigan, we have great fall weather and that leads to some fun rainy (and sometimes snowy) runs.
 If I’m going out for a short run on the trail and it’s not too cold, a lot of times I will just embrace the rain.
 Run in a long-sleeve, lightweight shirt, shorts, and shoes that drain well.”

 Paul Ronto, content director at RunRepeat, says that you should skip the rain jacket on your run — contrary to what you might think.